Tencent/omi/packages/omim/README.md

 * Any framework can use the components, such as Omi, React, Vue and Angular
 * Support both JSX and native HTML elements
 * Each element can be used independently
+* Super easy to change theme colors, fonts and rounded corners

 ## Usage